Keto pesto chicken casserole with feta cheese and olives

 - Cut the chicken into bite-sized pieces.
 Season with salt and pepper.

-- Add butter or oil to a large skillet and fry the chicken pieces in batches on medium-high heat until golden brown.
+- Add butter or oil to a large skillet and fry the chicken pieces in batches over medium-high heat until golden brown.

 - Place the fried chicken pieces in a baking dish together with olives, feta cheese and garlic.
 Add the pesto/cream mixture.

 - Bake in oven for 20-30 minutes, until the dish turns bubbly and light brown around the edges.